skaae/vaeblog/readme.md

 Finally, it may be beneficial to constrain the discriminator by decreasing its number of filters.
 We have found it best to let the generator conatain more filters than the discriminator.

 ### Generating faces
-We then trained the GAN on the deep funneled [labeled faces in the wild](http://vis-www.cs.umass.edu/lfw/)
+We train our GAN using aligned and cropped images from the [Labeled faces in the wild](http://vis-www.cs.umass.edu/lfw/) dataset.

-After a few epochs you should start to see some spooky faces...
+After a few epochs (around 30 minutes on a GPU) you should start to see some spooky faces:

 ![spooky](lfw_spooky.png)

 Which after 100 epochs will look a little less spooky

 ![lfw](lfw_example.png) dataset.

-We can also walk around in the latent space of the GAN:
+After a day of training, we get decent looking walks around in the latent space of the GAN:

 ![Faces](out.gif)

 [Movie](https://www.youtube.com/watch?v=PmC6ZOaCAOs&feature=youtu.be)